iloniss/order-your-chow/README.md

 # order-your-chow
 Application to planning diet.
-It contains API for application and service of application in .NET 5.
-Front-end panel service of application in React.
+It contains API for application and service of application in .NET 6.
+Front-end panel service of application in React TypeScript.

 ## Migrations